sr-murthy/continuedfractions/docs/sources/rational-points.rst

 Simple Plane Geometry: Properties and Methods
 ---------------------------------------------

-This is not intended to be a comprehensive library for 2D linear algebra, some basic functionality for treating rational points as (position) vectors of :math:`\mathbb{Q}^2` exists in the form of simple properties and methods, such as gradients, angles, dot products, norms, straight-line and perpendicular distances in relation to other rational points.
+This is not intended to be a comprehensive library for 2D linear algebra, some basic functionality for treating rational points as (position) vectors of :math:`\mathbb{Q}^2` exists in the form of simple properties and methods, such as gradients, collinearity, angles, dot products, norms, straight-line and perpendicular distances in relation to other rational points.
 And some simple linear transformations such as scaling, counter-clockwise rotation through :math:`90` degrees, permuting coordinates are available, and some affine transformations such as translation in coordinates, are also available.

 Norms and distances are discussed :ref:`here <rational-points.euclidean-metrics>` and, in relation to the rectilinear norm, :ref:`here <rational-points.rectilinear-metrics>`.